symphco/mac-setup/Apps/README.md

 You'll love the slick user interface, extraordinary features and amazing performance.
 - [Atom](https://atom.io/): Open source editor by Github and is very similar to Sublime Text in most aspects.
 - [Quiver](http://happenapps.com/#quiver): Quiver is a notebook built for programmers.
 It lets you easily mix text, code, Markdown and LaTeX within one note, edit code with an awesome code editor, live preview Markdown and LaTeX, and find any note instantly via the full-text search.
+- [Limechat](limechat.net/mac/): An IRC client for Mac OS X. One window for multiple servers.
+Rich keyboard shortcuts.
+Fast and stable.

 ### Productivity
 - [1Password](https://agilebits.com/onepassword): Cross platform password management tool.